Temple History

 Swayambhu Shrine

-Naga Worship: The 108 sacred Naga idols at our temple represent Goddess Manasa Devi's domain over serpents and protection.
-Devotees worship these idols seeking relief from Naga Dosha (serpent-related afflictions), blessings for marriage, and protection of the family.
+The 108 Naga idols represent Goddess Manasa Devi's domain over serpents.
+Devotees worship here seeking relief from Naga Dosha, blessings for marriage, and family protection.

-Continuing Mission: Our temple's history is not just about the past—it's about a living, evolving institution dedicated to spiritual service, community welfare, and preservation of sacred traditions for future generations.
+This is not a museum of the past.
+It is a living, evolving institution dedicated to spiritual service, community welfare, and the preservation of Vedic traditions for future generations.